Dear Coach Kwan,

 Having a career as a “Data Professional” is highly desired by a large number of international students.
-One of the reasons behind this is due to the fact that demand is high—according to a study titled “Workforce Overview: Data Professionals” conducted by Bellevue University, there are about 8,000 job openings annually.
+One of the reasons behind this is that demand is high.
+According to a study titled “Workforce Overview: Data Professionals” conducted by Bellevue University, there are about 8,000 job openings annually.
 However, as the demand increases, so does the supply.
 In fact, according to the same study, from 2013 to 2017, the number of people working as data professionals grew by 8.6% and that number is still growing.

 1) Enhance your communication skills

 56% of Data Professional recruiters are looking for candidates who have strong communications skills, according to the study by Bellevue University.

 You can start working on this by socializing with people to practice your language skills with on a daily basis.
 Next is to not be afraid to venture outside your comfort zone.
 Take advantage of every opportunity to introduce yourself to someone new, to break the ice with a complete stranger, and engaged in as many meetings as possible, be it over the phone, over coffee or during a committee meeting.
 Do not hesitate to share your own thoughts and never be afraid to ask questions when you don’t understand something.
 Do not worry about having an accent – your accent can be an attractive quality!
 Plus, what you say matters more.
 You can also join clubs that help you improve your communication skills, such as Toastmasters.

 Remember: practice makes perfect.
 Keep on trying, and you will become a master communicator!